BROADOAKS COUNTRY HOUSE DATA PROTECTION POLICY

 - ensuring all devices are password protected[/alarmed]

-Damson IT is responsible for the management of user accounts and will implement procedures to ensure:
+Sensible IT systems Limited is responsible for the management of user accounts and will implement procedures to ensure:

 - appropriate permissions are set for different types of user accounts, eg administration, standard or guest